No1Evil/CGI-Restaurant/WORKFLOW.md

 to try this someday.
 So that day came.
 6. gRPC - is not needed for the project, but I wanted to make the project scalable and extend my portfolio.

+#### Restaurant management system
+1. Thought that creating a one-restaurant website was pretty boring and easy so I made a life a bit harder and made it scalable restaurant system.

 ### Technical challenges
 1. Have created for myself a pain with gRPC and had to write for each call to backend requests and responses :death-skull: